Establishing Proficiency in a Core Course

 Langone Core (MCOM-GB.2105 Business Communication, MGMT-GB.2159 Collaboration, Conflict and Negotiation)

 Langone Part-time MBA students must take these two courses.
 It is not possible to establish proficiency in these courses.

 Students who possess an undergraduate major or advanced degree in a Core discipline area, or who have taken five or more courses in the subject, may choose to establish proficiency in that respective Core course.
+Please note that students with a concentration or sub-major must still complete five semester long courses in the subject matter in which they hope to establish proficiency.
 In order to establish proficiency based on previous coursework, students should make a formal request through the Core Course Proficiency Site.
 Students are not automatically given proficiency in any Core course(s).

 Please refer to the chart below for more information regarding what undergraduate major, advanced degree, or course subject material qualifies a student to establish proficiency in each Core course: